 Table of Content

-What Is Single Touch Payroll (STP)?
+What Is Single Touch Payroll Software (STP)?

-Published February 2nd, 2025 | Updated May 24th, 2026 | Team Gimbla
+Published February 2nd, 2025 | Updated June 12th, 2026 | Team Gimbla

-What Is Single Touch Payroll (STP)?
+What Is Single Touch Payroll Software (STP)?

 Quick answer